alttch/eva3/doc/uc/uc.rst

     other EVA subsystems.

-:doc:`Units</items>` receive control actions, the controller forms them into :ref:`queues<queues>` and executes them using an external scripts.
+:any:`Units<unit>` receive control actions, the controller forms them into :ref:`queues<queues>` and executes them using an external scripts.
 If necessary, it terminates the current script and keeps the command history.